 Community Collaborations:

 The NC Pre-K Advisory Committee includes representatives from the Department of Social Services, the local Child Care Resource and Referral, the Health Department, Cooperative Extension, and all NC Pre-K sites.
 Also serving on the Committee are a parent representative, a 5-star licensed childcare provider, and several community volunteers.
 The NC Pre-K Advisory Committee serves to provide ongoing, collaborative advice about local policies and procedures in the implementation of NC Pre-K services and to provide oversight for the local program.
 Additional functions of the NC Pre-K Advisory Committee are outlined in the NC Pre-Kindergarten Program Requirements and Guidance.
 NC Pre-K program staff participate in the Nash-Edgecombe Transition Alignment Planning Committee, the Nash-Edgecombe Ready Schools Committee, and NC PreK is represented on the local school system’s Every Student Succeeds Act (ESSA) planning team.
+The NC Pre-K program staff aims to collaborate with healthcare providers such as OIC to assist families with access to screenings, early intervention, or special education services that relate to the development or behavior of children attending the NC Pre-K program.

 History of Results:

-FY 20 – All 20 NC Pre-K sites received a site visit at the beginning of the program year and were given opportunities for growth and/or action steps to work on.
+FY 21 – All 19NC Pre-K sites received a site visit at the beginning of the program year and were given opportunities for growth and/or action steps to work on.
 All NC Pre-K sites who were given opportunities for growth and/or action steps at the beginning of the year demonstrated improvement and progress on one or more of those opportunities for growth during state site monitoring.
-Eighty-eight percent of NC Pre-K sites maintained transition plans which included collaboration with parents and elementary schools.
-The NC Pre-K program moved all classrooms to virtual learning per Governor’s executive order with two months left in the program year due to COVID-19.
+Eighty-three percent of NC Pre-K sites maintained transition plans which included collaboration with parents and elementary schools.
+The NC Pre-K program classrooms participated in a combination of face-to-face and virtual learning due to COVID-19.
 During this time, all face-to-face instruction, technical assistance, recruitment, and transitions to kindergarten efforts were impacted.
-Other virtual platforms such as Zoom, Class Dojo, Face Time, Face Book Live, and take-home packets were used to instruct children and engage families.
-The 71% of providers who completed the end of year survey indicated that the support and TA provided by the NC Pre-K staff helped them to maintain or improve program quality was reached.
+Other virtual platforms such as Zoom, Class Dojo, Face Time, Face Book Live, Remote Moments through Teaching Strategies Gold, and take-home packets were used to instruct children and engage families.
+The 75% of providers who completed the end of year survey indicated that the support and TA provided by the NC Pre-K staff helped them to maintain or improve program quality was reached.
 There were barriers to serving every child during the Pandemic.
-The most notable challenges were access to technology, reliable internet, and transportation especially in rural areas of Nash and Edgecombe counties.
-Teachers who were used to instructing students face to face daily had to learn to use virtual platforms which highlighted the digital divide.
+The most notable challenges were access to technology, reliable internet, sickness due to COVID exposure, and transportation especially in rural areas of Nash and Edgecombe counties.
+Teachers who were used to instructing students face to face daily had to pivot to virtual platforms and increase health and safety procedures simultaneously. .

 Cash/In-Kind Contributions Plan: